DisSaith/42-Common-Core/README.md

 ### Introduction
 This is my 42 common core repository.
 You will discover all my work so far.
+After my selection as a new student was made official (in early October, a week after the piscine), I immediately started working on the first three common core projects (libft, ft_printf, and get_next_line).
+That's why I completed them quickly after the start of the school year in November.

 ### My Projects
 #### Milestone 00
-- libft - Your very first own library coded in C
+- [libft](https://github.com/DisSaith/42-Common-Core/tree/main/00_libft) - Your very first own library coded in C
 #### Milestone 01
 - ft_printf - Recode the function printf()
 - get_next_line - Create a function that returns a line read from a file descriptor